Dry Tortugas – Our Favorite Places

-The Yankee Freedom III, a 110-foot cat, is piloted by Boat U.S. member Capt.
+The Yankee Freedom, a 110-foot cat, is piloted by Boat U.S. member Capt.
 Rick Gauron.
-Gauron makes the Dry Tortugas ferry run four to five days a week in two-and-a-half hours at 26 knots.
+Gauron makes the Dry Tortugas ferry

 Although Ponce de Leon discovered the Dry (as in no fresh water) Tortugas in 1513, Gauron found them when this former New England commercial fishing and delivery captain decided that Florida's winters held great appeal.
 He now calls Marathon, FL, home, where he keeps a 40-foot Henriques sportfisherman.

 De Leon originally charted 11 islets barely above high water and named them after the turtles he found.
 By the time Gauron arrived in 1966, four of the isles had already eroded back into the sea.

 Aboard the Yankee Freedom on a recent February morning for the trip to Fort Jefferson, we passed south of the mosquito-infested, uninhabited Marquesas, and began to pierce through some low rollers with 40 miles of open ocean ahead.

 Cats are known for their surefootedness, but the previous night's cold front had left a deceptively glassy sea -- smooth but with a hidden swell.
 Generally, winds are northerly in winter and east-southeast in the summer, when it's the best time to cross.